yzhang-gh/notes/docs/programming/latex.md

 ## `a4paper`/`letterpaper` 不起作用

-Quite a lot of old classes (e.g. `article`) don't set the pdf sizes.
+Quite a lot of old classes, e.g. `article`, don't set the pdf sizes.
 An option like `a4paper` sets only things like the TeX `\paperwidth`, the linewidth and similar lengths.

 You will have to insert the necessary command yourself.
 For pdflatex this is